kimchhickey/apollo-server-prisma-template/README.md

-# Apollo Server + Prisma Template
+# ReScript Apollo Server + Prisma Template

-This template shows how to implement a **GraphQL server with JavaScript (Node.js)** based on [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [apollo-server](https://www.apollographql.com/docs/apollo-server/).
+This template shows how to implement a **GraphQL server with [ReasonML, ReScript](https://rescript-lang.org)** based on [Prisma Client](https://github.com/prisma/prisma2/blob/master/docs/prisma-client-js/api.md), [apollo-server](https://www.apollographql.com/docs/apollo-server/).
 It is based on a MySQL database.

 ## How to use
 ### 0. Prerequisites